 - USB 3.2 Gen 1

-Basically the name that you find for this header on a motherboard specsheet depends upon WHEN the motherboard was manufactured.
+The name that you find for this header on a motherboard spec sheet depends upon WHEN the motherboard was manufactured.

-So basically as the USB standard changes the nomenclature, so do the motherboard manufacturers.
+So basically, as the USB standard changes the terminology, so do the motherboard manufacturers.

 But essentially, they are ALL THE SAME.